SanketMagodia/Finance-manager-LLM/README.md

 This project implements a personal A.I finance management system with the following features:

 - Speech-to-text input using an external service Streamlit-mic-recorder
-- Entity and price extraction using local Noether Hermes 2 LLM model powered with LangChain operations
+- Entity and price extraction using local Nous Hermes 2 LLM model powered with LangChain operations
 - Data storage and retrieval using MongoDB
 - Transaction table visualization with Streamlit
 - Monthly and yearly spending graphs using visualization Plotly